ncronquist/laptop/README.md

 - [DVM] for managing Docker versions
 - [Node.js] and [NPM], for running apps and installing JavaScript packages
 - [NVM] for managing versions of Node.js
-- [Rails] gem for writing web applications
 - [Rbenv] for managing versions of Ruby
+- [Ruby Build] for compiling and installing Ruby
 - [Ruby] stable for writing general-purpose code
+- [Rails] gem for writing web applications
 - [The Silver Searcher] for finding things in files
 - [Tmux] for saving project state and switching between projects
 - [Watch] for periodically executing a program and displaying the output